 My husband brews beer.
 He just finished his third batch, and he is loving it.
 But, he keeps spilling beer on our oven mitts.
 Sewing machine to the rescue!!!

-The boys brewing beer.
+| The boys brewing beer.
 With the kitchen mitts.
-The one in the flannel is mine (boy, not mitt).
+The one in the flannel is mine (boy, not mitt). |

 First step: Make the Pattern.
 This one is easy.
 Trace a mitten pattern around your hand.

+Then, draw around it in the shape of an oven mitt, remembering to leave room for seam allowances and the bulk of your batting/insul-bright.
 I used a pre-quilted cotton blend for one side of the mitt, and some regular cotton print for the other side.
 I also cut a smaller version of the mitt in insul-bright.
 Remember; cut two of each fabric.

 I then sewed the quilted fabric and the cotton, right sides together.
 I sewed up one side of the mitt, around and down the other side.
 I left the bottom open.
 This is very important.
 If you sew all the way around, you won't be able to turn it right-side out, and basically you will have a craft fail.